ibm-cloud-docs/dr-automation-powervs/multifactor-authentication.md

 keywords: MFA, multifactor authentication

 ---
-# Setting up multifactor authentication
+# Multifactor authentication
 {: monitor-multi-ibm}

+## Setting up multifactor authentication
+{: monitor-multi-auten}

 You can enable Multi-Factor Authentication (MFA) in {{site.data.keyword.DR_full}} to enhance access security by requiring users to enter their password first, followed by a one-time passcode (OTP), when logging in to the DR automation GUI.